You might think that if you’ve have cancer, heart disease, diabetes, high blood pressure, or high cholesterol, that you can't buy life insurance.

 Read more about Life Insurance for People with Cancer

 Given that, it’s unlikely insurers will put you in a preferred rate class if you approach them while you’re being treated for this disease.
-You can put yourself in the best possible position, though, by doing things like regularly seeing your doctor and following his or her advice related to your condition.

 Read more about Life Insurance for people with Heart Disease